LAMDA-RL/Pretrained_BWArea_2.7B_30G/README.md

 examples_out = tokenizer.decode(output_ids)
 print(examples_out, "(fixed action idx = {})".format(fixed_action_idx))

-# generation under distinguished actions
+# generation by some different actions.
+Not that these outputs are not random tokens, but each has a certain semantic meaning.

 # <s> I like eating! (fixed action idx = 0)
 # <s> I like eating well (fixed action idx = 1)